 The show’s star Niamh Walsh (Verity) pushes back against that notion.
 “We had a lot of people saying that real women in the 17th century wouldn’t be as bolshy as the characters in the show.
 I think that is such nonsense – throughout history, women have always found ways to sneak under the radar and exert influence in any way they can.”
 (It’s on record that during her wedding ceremony in 1687 in Virginia, Sarah Harrison successfully insisted that “obey” be struck from her marital vows.)

-The television series may have some highly speculative (and occasionally downright silly) plot lines, but historically the real women who responded to the ads and took their chances in this new settlement did have more power than their counterparts at home.
+The television series may have some highly speculative (and occasionally downright silly) plot lines making it a more a guilty pleasure than a history lesson, but historically the real women who responded to the ads and took their chances in this new settlement did have more power than their counterparts at home.

 When Marcia Zug wrote about the history of the “mail-order brides” of Jamestown for The Atlantic, she explained that “Independent wealth also allowed colonial women to exert an unusual degree of control over their lives… (they) were often exempted from the legal restrictions that controlled the lives and marital choices of their counterparts in England.
 For women considering marital immigration, this freedom may have been the greatest immigration incentive of all.”